-DHS is participating in the Grants.gov initiative to provide the grant community with a single site to find and apply for grant funding opportunities.
-DHS encourages or requires applicants to submit their applications online through Grants.gov, depending on the funding opportunity.
+DHS is participating in the Grants.gov initiative to provide the grant community with a single site to find grant funding opportunities.

-For this funding opportunity, FEMA requires applicants to submit initial applications through Grants.gov and a final application through ND Grants.
+For this funding opportunity, DHS requires applicants to submit applications through FEMA GO.

-7. How to Register to Apply through Grants.gov
+7. How to Register to Apply